nazmul-karim170/C-SFDA/README.md

 * If the simulation ends without any error, set HYDRA_FULL_ERROR=1 GPU Usage: 2 NVIDIA RTX A40 GPUs

-* This repo is built on AdaContrast and SHOT GitHub repps
+* This repo is built on AdaContrast and SHOT GitHub repos

 ## Reference